tnebooks/9th-english/Content.en/the-cat-and-the-painkiller/_index.md

  ‘I know you was meaning for the best, aunty, and so was I with Peter.
 It done him good, too.
 I never see him around so since’

  ‘Oh, go ‘long with you, Tom, before you annoy me again.
 And you try and see if you can’t be a good boy, for once, and you needn’t take any more medicine.’

+ **About The Author**

+**Samuel Langhorne Clemens** (1835-1910), better known by his pen name Mark Twain, was an American writer, humourist, entrepreneur, publisher and lecturer.
+Twain was raised in Hannibal, Missouri, which later provided the setting for his novels.
+His famous works are **The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn**.